greninger-lab/HRV_Longitudinal/README.md

 Maps interpentameter positions to each RV capsid.

 **MAF_vs_SASA**
-Maps surface area accecibility to RV A to generate surface area analysis and Figure 3.
+Maps surface area accessibility to RV A to generate surface area analysis and Figure 3.
 All pymol files are contained in directory.

 **mNGS_PCR**
 Script to combine and reformate data to generate figure S1.